619: Hollowed Out Edition

 And now it's all over town.

-I guess he drove by when it should have been there, and he didn't see it.
+I even have a friend who swears that he saw it not be there or didn't see it not be there.
+I guess he drove by when it should have been there and he didn't see it.

 And when I asked him if it's possible that he just missed it, he gave me an incredulous look and reminded me how distinct this building looks.
+It would be hard to miss, after all.

-And when one drives, one tends to look in front of them, not to the right the whole fucking time.
+Now, I would argue that nothing is hard to miss when you're not fucking looking at it and when one drives one tends to look in front of them not to the right the whole fucking time.

-Of course, I could have pressed him.
+Of course I could have pressed him.

-I could have asked why he didn't get out and walk up to the spot where it should have been to see if there was like a force field there or like a hologram veil like when you go to Wakanda.
+I could have asked why he didn't get out and walk up to the spot where it should have been to see if there was like a force field there or like a like a hologram veil like when you go to Wakanda.

-I could have asked, I could have bet him an unimaginably high sum of money against lunch tomorrow that when we drove out that road it would still be in visible mode every single time
+I could have asked, I could have bet him an unimaginably high sum of money against lunch tomorrow that when we drove out that road, it would still be in visible mode every single time.

-i could have in other words called him on his bullshit but that would have been rude
+I could have, in other words, called him on his bullshit, but that would have been rude.

 It allows him to at least daydream himself into a world where he happens upon some weird mystical ritual that sends him forth on unimaginable adventures.